-Made with just 5 ingredients (just like custard!), you can whip up a big batch in just about 15 minutes.
+Made with just 5 ingredients, this authentic crema pasticcera recipe is super easy and you can whip up a big batch in just about 15 minutes.

-You can even replace British custard cream with crema pasticcera in classic recipes such as trifle or bread pudding.
+You can even replace British custard cream with Italian pastry cream in classic recipes such as trifle or bread pudding.

 Jump to:

-Custard is a lot thinner, more like a sauce and contains less flour, crema pasticcera is much thicker and will hold its shape.
+Custard is a lot thinner, more like a sauce and contains less cornstarch or flour, pastry cream is much thicker and will hold its shape.

-In typical Italian fashion, you only need 5 ingredients to make crema pasticcera.
+In true Italian style, you only need just five simple ingredients to make crema pasticcera!

-- Cornstarch: also called corn flour or maize starch is what makes the cream thick and with a jelly-like texture when cold.
+- Cornstarch: This is also called corn flour or maize starch is what makes the cream thick and with a jelly-like texture when cold.

 - Egg yolks: I use medium sized free-range eggs.

-- Vanilla: cut the vanilla bean in half lengthwise and scrape out all the seeds to use in the recipe.
+- Vanilla: I prefer using vanilla bean for the best results.
+Cut the vanilla bean in half lengthwise and scrape out the seeds to use in the recipe.

 SUBSTITUTIONS